fylgja/site/src/components/table.md

 </div>
 ```

-If you really want your table to shine on mobile device.
+If you really want your table to shine on mobile devices.
 Use some custom CSS for collapsing the expected data in the layout you want.

 ## Config